 Easter egg hunt for nothing

 a hunt for nothing.
 Alternate, less evil version: say that the eggs are all hidden throughout the house, when they're really all outside.
 After a period of fruitless searching, admit the prank and then send everyone outside for the real hunt.
 Eat dirt

 fill the pot with crushed Oreos, suggested Rich Ferguson.
 Top it off with a couple candy pebbles and place it on the table as a centerpiece.
 Then at some point during the meal, reach over, grab the pot, and start spooning the dirt in your mouth.
 Offer it to others who are in on the prank, then sit back and enjoy your kids' reaction.
 Fill a chocolate bunny with mustard Sean Gallup/Getty Images News/Getty Images

 then filling that hole with mustard (or some equally unsavory complement to milk chocolate).
 But you might want to have a spare, unpolluted bunny on hand as a replacement once your victim has gotten a mouthful of chocolatey condiment.
 Fill Peeps with sriracha

 filling Peeps with sriracha, suggested Rich Ferguson.
 Although, as someone who loves the combination of sweet and spicy, I'm actually not convinced that that would be the worst thing ever.
 It certainly sounds like an improvement on plain Peeps.
 Make Brussels sprouts cake pops

 Insert a cake pop stick in a sprout, dip it in melted chocolate, and add sprinkles, suggested The Denver Housewife.
 I'm shuddering just thinking about it.
 Fill plastic eggs with veggies

 fill plastic eggs with veggies, suggested Oh Honestly.
 Or, if you're feeling extra evil, disguise the veggies in candy wrappers.
 Good egg-sized veg options include Brussels sprouts, broccoli, cauliflower, and baby carrots.
 Pretend you ate all the candy

 Jimmy Kimmel's classic Halloween prank.
 Instead of telling your kids you ate all their candy from trick-or-treating, give them their Easter baskets, then hide the candy later in the day and tell them that they were devoured by yourself, the Easter bunny, or grandpa.
 Just make sure you're recording their reactions for posterity.
 Make a bouncy egg

 a rubbery, bouncy egg, as HooplaKidzLab explained in a video demo.
 You can bounce it, squeeze it, toss it around... just be careful, because it can still break and spray egg innards all over.
 Or, take it to the next level by using the ink from a highlighter and a black light to create a glow-in-the-dark bouncy egg, also explained by HooplaKidzLab.
 Swap raw eggs for hard-boiled ones

 eggs that you haven't hardboiled, suggested Oh Honestly.
 Then, if they accidentally squeeze too hard while dipping them in dye, they'll be covered in egg goo.
 Will the look on their faces be worth the cleanup afterwards?
 Only you know the answer to that....
 Glue the eggs shut

+use epoxy to glue the eggs shut.
+But make sure there are some secret ones that aren't glued, so you can open them and evade suspicion — while making everyone else jealous.
 Check out Romper's new video series, Bearing The Motherload , where disagreeing parents from different sides of an issue sit down with a mediator and talk about how to support (and not judge) each other’s parenting perspectives.
 New episodes air Mondays on Facebook.